chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 3. 401 Unauthorized: `{status, message}`
 4. 404 Submission not found: `{status, message}`

-`DELETE /v1/submission/{project_uuid}`
+`DELETE /v1/submission/{collection_uuid}`

-**Description**: Deletes the submission associated with the given project UUID.
-This does not delete the project if the project associated with the submission has been previously publicly published.
+**Description**: Deletes the submission associated with the given collection UUID.
+This does not delete the collection if the collection associated with the submission has been previously publicly published.

 **Parameters**:

-1. Project UUID [REQUIRED]: the UUID of the project to be deleted.
+1. Collection UUID [REQUIRED]: the UUID of the collection to be deleted.

 **Responses:**

 1. 202 Accepted
 2. 401 Unauthorized user
-3. 404 Project not found
+3. 404 Collection not found

-`DELETE /v1/submission/{project_uuid}/dataset`
+`DELETE /v1/submission/{collection_uuid}/dataset`

-**Description**: Deletes a file from the project’s S3 bucket if the file exists.
+**Description**: Deletes a file from the collection’s S3 bucket if the file exists.
 If no such file exists, then a warning will be outputted.

 **Parameters**:

-1. Project UUID [REQUIRED]: the UUID of the project from which the file will be removed.
+1. Collection UUID [REQUIRED]: the UUID of the collection from which the file will be removed.
 2. Dataset UUID [REQUIRED]: Request body parameter.
 The UUID of the dataset that is being removed.

 **Responses:**